WebWiz-perer/wordsmash-mp2/README.md

  ### Contents
  The inspiration was taken from wordgames and hangman games and the vocabulary words were taken from Dictionary and chat gpt was used to rephrase own words in more user friendly and professional manner.

- - [Hangman game](https://hangmanwordgame.com/)Provided inspiration and ideas for building the game.
+ -[Hangman game](https://hangmanwordgame.com/)Provided inspiration and ideas for building the game.

 - [Code Institute](https://codeinstitute.net): Provided structured learning resources and support for web development skills.

 - [Slack Community](https://slack.com/intl/en-gb): Engaged in the Slack community for Code Institute, receiving valuable support, feedback, and guidance throughout the development process.

+- [YouTube Playlist: Build A Quiz App With HTML, CSS, and JavaScript by James Q Quick](https://www.youtube.com/playlist?list=PLDlWc9AfQBfZIkdVaOQXi1tizJeNJipEx): A tutorial series used as a reference to learn and implement various features in the game.

 - [Chatgpt](https://chatgpt.com/)